laura-a-n-n/silent-hill-museum/README.md

 ## TODO

+ - [ ] Fix occasional strange geometry in obj files.
  - [ ] Implement transparency for textures.
 (This is the entire difference between each of the [DXT texture compression](https://en.wikipedia.org/wiki/S3_Texture_Compression) methods, and I'm just ignoring all of it at the moment.)
- - [ ] Fix occasional strange geometry in obj files.
+ - [ ] Texture extraction may be a little slow on some machines.
+Can probably fix by actually using Numpy (I reluctantly added it as a dependency for this)
  - [ ] Possibly investigate PS2 file structure. (low priority for me)

 ## Disclaimer